Duke of Roxburgh (ship): Career

 On 1 August 1841, she again left London, stopping at Cork on 1 September and then arriving at Sydney on 10 January 1842.
 On board were 105 male and 142 female passengers, predominantly migrants.

 On 7 May 1843, Duke, as she was affectionately known to crew and passengers, sailed under Captain Collard from England with Francis Russell Nixon, the first Anglican Bishop of Tasmania, his wife and family, and Archdeacon Fitzherbert Marriott, together with six other cabin passenger including John Helder Wedge and the future squatter Henry Godfrey.
-Sailing via Trinidade, Ascension Island, and Cape Colony, Duke reached Hobart Town, Van Diemen’s Land, on 21 July 1843.
+Sailing via Trindade, Ascension Island, and Cape Colony, Duke reached Hobart Town, Van Diemen’s Land, on 21 July 1843.
 On 7 December 1843 she was at the Hobart Regatta, her rigging gaily decorated with flags and signals.
 She left Hobart Town the following January and arrived at Gravesend on 5 June 1844.

 Duke of Roxburgh sailed again from Gravesend on 31 October 1846 and arrived at Port Phillip on 7 March 1847.
-On 12 November Duke of Roxburg sailed from Sydney with 162 passengers for San Francisco, drawn by the news of the discovery of gold in California.
+On 12 November Duke of Roxburgh sailed from Sydney with 162 passengers for San Francisco, drawn by the news of the discovery of gold in California.